swfcrpaak/seeing-machines-final/index-2.md

 This project is intentionally small in scale: a single archive, a few compact models, and a narrow research question.
 Its strengths lie in close reading of one collection rather than broad generalisation.
 Limitations include:

-- Corpus size and bias toward warm‑climate scenes and public‑domain vintage material.
+-Corpus size and bias toward warm‑climate scenes and less representation material.
-- A single embedding model (SigLIP) and a single captioning model (Gemma 3 4B) under specific Colab constraints. [file:1][file:2]
+-A single embedding model (SigLIP) and a single captioning model (Gemma 3 4B) under specific Colab constraints.
-- No explicit training or fine‑tuning; all behaviour comes from off‑the‑shelf checkpoints.
+-No explicit training or fine‑tuning; all behaviour comes from off‑the‑shelf checkpoints.
-- `motion_state` is inferred from a single still frame, never from actual motion — an animal photographed at the top of a leap, where it is briefly nearly motionless, would likely read as "active but still" through no fault of the model's reasoning.
-That's a limit of asking about motion from a photograph at all, not a captioning bug to fix.
+-Both the corpus and the schema went through several rounds of revision over the course of the project.

 Reflecting on the results, the project suggests that "seeing life" in images is not yet a simple emergent property of multimodal embeddings, nor is it fully solved by asking a VLM to describe what it sees.
 Art style, background, and pose often outweigh the biological status of the subject in a joint embedding; a caption schema can do better, but only to the extent it is deliberately built to ask the right question and to show its reasoning rather than assert a conclusion.
-The comparison above suggests the caption route's advantage is real but narrower than I first expected — strongest exactly where the schema was built to be strong, and much less clearly ahead on purely visual properties where a joint embedding may simply be doing something differently, not worse.
-Comparing these machine judgments with infant studies, where life/non‑life distinctions appear clearly in brain signals, highlights how much of our own visual intelligence — the kind that doesn't need a field called `evidence` to justify itself — is still missing from small, general‑purpose models.
+The comparison above suggests the caption route's advantage is working but narrower than I first expected — strongest exactly where the schema was built to be strong.
+But it is much less clear on purely visual properties where a joint embedding may simply be doing better.
+That the schema needed multiple revisions to get there is itself part of the finding: a first attempt at "ask the model to say what it sees" defaults to the same unverifiable-label problem the embeddings had, and it took deliberate building in a field that forces evidence, not just a conclusion, to move past it.
+Comparing these machine judgments with infant studies, where life/non‑life distinctions appear clearly in brain signals, highlights how much of our own visual intelligence — the kind that doesn't need a field called evidence to justify itself — is still missing from small, general‑purpose models.

 ---